-Don’t mess with super wide grips on the bench press.
+3. Stay away from super wide grips on the bench press

 When you read about proper lifting form, one of the most important lifts to pay close attention to is the bench press.
 Ever get strange feelings in your shoulders after a “chest” day?
 Wonder why?
 It’s quite possible that you’re going at it with too wide of a grip, or you’re flaring your elbows out.
 (I personally was developing my shoulders, but also ripped them up.)
 So if you’re hittin’ the bench, tuck the elbows a bit and position your hands slightly inside shoulder width.